erdemgonul/ee393-django-project/readme.md

 # MathFormulaWeb

 MathFormulaWeb is a Python Django Web Application Project for solving some general mathematical problems.
+Github repo of the project :[https://github.com/erdemgonul/ee393-django-project](https://github.com/erdemgonul/ee393-django-project)

 ### Contributions:
 #### Ahmet Erdem Gönül S012003 : Writing Django Web Application and merge the python functions which are written in ipynb to Django Python formats.